Gerroar/tutorial-engine/README.md

 - **Routes**: Vite + React Router, generating `<Route>` entries for each file in `output/`.

 ### Decisions & Trade-offs
 - Handwritten single-pass parser for performance and fine control.
-[Not verified] It might benefit from a formal grammar or a Markdown library with extensions, but that would reduce control over the current DSL.
+It might benefit from a formal grammar or a Markdown library with extensions, but that would reduce control over the current DSL.
 - Global state vs block-level state stack: simpler, but requires discipline to close tags correctly.

 ### Known Risks